West, Melvin Kenneth

-In 1977 West left WWC to become Minister of Music at the Kettering, Ohio, Adventist church.
-Four years later he went to Union College, where he taught music and served as Director of Development and alumni affairs and as Minister of Music for the College View SDA Church.
-In 1982 he became Director of Music at the Westminster Presbyterian Church in Lincoln, Nebraska, where he served for the next six years.
+In 1977 West left WWC to become Minister of Music at the Kettering, Ohio, Seventh-day Adventist Church, the first full-time position of its type in the denomination.
+Four years later he went to Union College, where he taught music, served as Director of Development and alumni affairs, and was Minister of Music for the College View SDA Church.
+In 1982 he became Director of Music at the Westminster Presbyterian Church in Lincoln, Nebraska, where he served until his retirement in 1988.

-While West’s accomplishments are many and distinguished, in the minds of many he is best known for his gifts in teaching and performing.
-Through his talents and dedication, he has ennobled, enriched, and inspired the lives of countless students and worshipers.
+While West's accomplishments were many and distinguished, in the minds of many he was best known for his gifts in teaching and performing.
+Through his talents and dedication, he ennobled, enriched, and inspired the lives of countless students and worshipers.

 Mozart, Mel, and Me